Fjscah/myspine/readme.md

    **run python dataset/dataloader.py**

-   script will split data into three part: train , valid, test accoding to user specified `partion` and store in  `Train_path` folder for trainning.
+   script will split data into three part: train , valid, test accoding to user specified `partion` and store in  `ori_path` folder for trainning.

    here only use most simple method -- split img to different folder. ( I want to make tfrecord to increase img load velocity , but tfrecord cannot be read correctly )
 4. train model